rakeshch/CarND-PID-Control-Project/README.md

 Ki= 0.

-The car was able to drive around the race track without any issues but the turnings were not smooth as it slightly goes on to the side markings at the turnings.
+The car was able to drive around the race track but the turnings were not smooth as it goes on to the side markings at the turnings.

-## Integral (I) term
+## Integral (I) component

-The "Integral" term corrects systemic bias such as steering drift.
+The "Integral" component corrects systemic bias such as steering drift.
 The integral factor Ki is multiplied by sum of all the previous CTE's.

 PID Controller Observation: